Communications and Computing & Engineering Building

 Career Development

-In the School of Computing and Engineering, various career development personnel work with students to plan the academic and professional components of each student’s education.
+In the School of Computing & Engineering, various career development personnel work with students to plan the academic and professional components of each student’s education.
 They explore career interests, guide students through a career development process and provide assistance with internships, resume preparation and employment interviews.

 Internship Program